B-Rich/pyphaser/README.rst

 * automatic logging/tracing
 * caching via joblib
 * example of how to inject options into the Phaser class parser
+* Embedded phases, notion of dependencies and cycles
+* Graphical (dot) representation of the pipeline
+* Global pre- and postconditions

 Author, Copyright and License
 -----------------------------